kiboschool/wad-flipkart-filter/README.md

 ## TODO
 - get search to work
+  - brand and category search
-- styling
+- styling / tailwind
 - add links to category and brand searches
 - if there is a brand or category search, show something at the top of the search results